The Basics

 (see press release in Appendix 6)

-First, it is recommended that you complete both Part B1 and Part B2 of all DSE Listening past papers.
-While your school may have chosen the part for you, it is still worthwhile to attempt the other part on your own as this is valuable practice for you.
+It is recommended that you complete both Part B1 and Part B2 of all DSE Listening past papers.
+While your school may have chosen the part for you, attempting the other part on your own is valuable practice.

-If you have completed all DSE Listening past papers and are confident that you have already made good use of the materials (i.e. you have done each paper a few times, studied all the sample writing and figured out where to find all the content points), you may consider attempting Integrated Tasks in CE Listening past papers and UE Practical Skills for work and study past papers.
+If you have completed all DSE Listening past papers and made good use of the materials (done each paper a few times, studied all sample writing and identified all content points), you may consider attempting Integrated Tasks in CE Listening past papers and UE Practical Skills for work and study past papers.

 General reading can improve your understanding of the tones and styles of common text types.

-Time management is very important in the Listening & Integrated Skills Examination.
-You have one hour and 15 minutes to complete three written tasks, which means you only have around 25 minutes for each written task, given that you have already finished reading the whole Data File and organising the information for each written task.
-Memorising sentence patterns for the common text types helps reduce the time needed to construct a text and gives you more time to focus on organising the content points.
+Time management is very important.
+You have one hour and 15 minutes to complete three written tasks — around 25 minutes per task (after reading and organising the Data File).
+Memorising sentence patterns for common text types helps reduce construction time, giving you more time to focus on content.

-The video goes through the steps of completing the three written tasks in Part B2 of Paper 3 in 2014 DSE.
-Note that the video is a recording of an after-school supplementary lesson and therefore it is not as as structured as a regular English lesson.
-Also, Cantonese is used.
+The video below goes through the steps of completing the three written tasks in Part B2 of Paper 3 in 2014 DSE.
+Note: this is a recording of an after-school supplementary lesson and Cantonese is used.